 Until relatively recently 401(k) expense ratio information was not public, and even now it can be somewhat difficult to locate.
 In 2007, the Securities and Exchange Commission (SEC) approved an amendment requiring the disclosure of these fees and expenses in mutual fund performance and sales materials.

 • Ask outright.
-Investors seeking more information might also choose to call their fund’s client services number directly to get the most up-to-date lay of the land.
+Investors seeking more information might also choose to call their fund’s client services number directly to get the most up-to-date information on plan costs.
 Investors who work with a financial advisor can also ask their advisor for this information, as well as their opinions on these expenses.

-It can also be helpful to periodically look at the funds being offered by an employer, provider, or broker to see if there is a similar fund that comes with fewer expenses.
-For example, Charles Schwab has an average 0.04% expense ratio, relatively lower than the majority of brokers out there.
+◦ Evaluate your funds.
+It can also be helpful to look at the funds being offered by an employer, provider, or broker to see if there is a similar fund that comes with lower expenses.
+Investors may be able to find the investments they want at a cheaper price, even within their current 401(k) plan.

 Under federal law, employers have a fiduciary duty to offer reasonably priced options and to monitor the quality of the 401(k) plan they offer.
 The more an investor knows about their current plan, the better equipped they are to make compelling arguments for how to improve their plan.

 If you’re thinking about investing for retirement, or doing a rollover of an old 401(k), you may want to consider all your options.
 It’s easy to get started with SoFi invest.
 You can invest in stocks, exchange-traded funds (ETFs), open an IRA or do a rollover, and more.
 SoFi doesn’t charge commission, but other fees apply (full fee disclosure here), and members can access complimentary financial advice from a professional.